 Despite the hopes of U.S. defense industry advocates to stave off steep cuts to the Pentagon, the military-minded have scant representation so far on a new 12-member congressional panel charged with finding $1.5 trillion in deficit reduction this year.
 But that is not to say congressional military policy-making committees were completely shut out.
 Senate Minority Leader Mitch McConnell (Ky.) tapped Ohio Republican Rob Portman.
 But Portman, a freshman and newcomer to the Senate Armed ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Few Defense Advocates Named To Super Committee".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Few Defense Advocates Named To Super Committee".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.